Statistical screening workspace

 About this project

-Wisconsin Presidential Results Explorer
+Multi-State Presidential Results Explorer

 Statistical review flags are not proof of tampering.
 They mark places where the numbers deserve follow-up with official records, ballot audits, or written explanations from election officials.